-To assist students to apply migration and global health theory to the analysis of empirical case studies
+To apply migration theory to the analysis of empirical case studies.

-To facilitate students to independently formulate clear and well-argued opinions concerning migration and health
+To facilitate students to independently formulate clear and well-argued opinions concerning migration.

-To provide students with an overview of how migration and health have become modern political issues
+To provide students with an overview of how migration has affected modern society.

-To expose students to the various disciplinary approaches that scholars use to examine migration and health
+To expose students to the various disciplinary approaches that scholars use to examine migration.

-To encourage students to compare and contrast past migration and health with more contemporary patterns and debates
+To encourage students to compare and contrast past migration with more contemporary patterns and debates.

 Mode of instruction